odhondt/p5lab/README.md

-# Experiments in the processing language
+# Experiments in creative coding with processing

 - This project hosts a website and the code linked to it.
-- Code is rendered with processing.js
+- The visuals are rendered with processing.js
+- The source code is located in the /sketches subfolder.